qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 **Belief bias**: if the conclusion confirms people's existing belief, then people tend to believe it, regardless of the reasoning correctness, vice versa.

-**Bullshit asymmetry principle**: Refuting misinformation is much harder than producing misinformation.
-To produce a misinformation and make it spread, you just need to make it follow people's existing beliefs.
-But to refute a misinformation, you need to find sound evidences.
+**Bullshit asymmetry principle**: Refuting misinformation is much harder than producing misinformation. **With AI, it's easy to generate seemingly-plausible bullshit**.
+To check or refute a misinformation, you need to find sound evidences.
 This is also **reversal of the burden of proof**.

 The good side of stubborness is to maintain diversity of ideas in a society, helping innovation and overcoming of unknown risks.